-- 1) redirect goto to goto - 2) remove superfluous gotos - 3) replace goto by skip instructions - 4) replace INCF and DECF by INCFSZ and DECFSZ - 5) remove instructions that affects the zero- flag only. - 6) remove superfluous updating of PA0 and PA1 - 7) remove other superfluous instructions - 8) remove superfluous loading of the W register
+- 1) redirect goto to goto. - 2) remove superfluous gotos. - 3) replace goto by skip instructions. - 4) replace INCF and DECF by INCFSZ and DECFSZ. - 5) remove instructions that affects the zero- flag only. - 6) remove superfluous updating of the page selection bits. - 7) remove other superfluous instructions. - 8) remove superfluous loading of the W register.